Trade Setup For July 29: Nifty Poised For Continued Bullish Momentum

 "Further upside may also continue, which could lift the market up to 25,150/82,200.
 On the flip side, below 24,600/80,600, the sentiment could change.
 Below the same, traders may prefer to exit from trading long positions," he cautioned traders.

-Technically, the index formed a significant bullish candle on both the daily and weekly scales, indicating underlying strength, according to Hrishikesh Yedve, AVP Technical and Derivatives Research at Asit C. Mehta Investment Intermediates Ltd. "If the index sustains above 24,860, it may attempt to test the psychological level of 25,000," he said.
+Technically, the index formed a significant bullish candle on both the daily and weekly scales, indicating underlying strength, according to Hrishikesh Yedve, AVP of technical and derivatives research at Asit C Mehta Investment Intermediates Ltd. "If the index sustains above 24,860, it may attempt to test the psychological level of 25,000," he said.

 The Bank Nifty index closed positively at 51,296 levels.